 Do you love your team?
 Do you find yourself wondering how you’d ever succeed without them?
 We hope you do, and if so, you should let them know it!

-Friday March 1st, 2019 is National Employee Appreciation Day.
+National Employee Appreciation Day takes places the first Friday of every March but that doesn't mean you need to wait until then to say thank you.
 It’s important to recognize employees and let them know how much their hard work and loyalty is appreciated.
-It’s so important in fact that a recent study found that of the 200,000 employees from 189 countries that were surveyed the most important single job element was appreciation for their work.
+It’s so important in fact that a recent study found that of the 200,000 employees from 189 countries that were surveyed the most important single job element was... appreciation for their work!

 So have some fun, get creative-- think of the things you’d appreciate.
 And if you need a little help, we have listed some ideas below on how to take your employee recognition to the next level.